Houses in Multiple Occupation (HMO)

 • A property with five to seven lettable rooms in an area commensurate with multi letting

-A property occupied by 4 people or fewer, even if licenced and sharing the characteristics of a HMO, is not eligible for HMO lending.
+A property occupied by 4 people or fewer, even if licensed and sharing the characteristics of a HMO, is not eligible for HMO lending.
 The rental assessment will be based on a single family figure and a non HMO product should be selected.

 Valuation

 • For Further Advance and Remortgage applications, before a valuation can be carried out, we'll require a copy of the HMO licence.
 This needs to be attached to the case where the case Requirement has been generated.
-If this isn’t received within 15 working days, the application will be cancelled.
+If this isn’t received within 15 working days, the application will be cancelled

 Criteria